Skip to Content

 If you find the idea of setting up mirrors and looking into aftermarket parts for your projector, you are probably better off looking into a short-throw projector as a permanent solution.

-If you will need to set up your projector in different settings, and will need to work with varying throw differences, do not get a short throw projector.
-The limited options will probably be more of a frustration than a convenience in that situation.
+If you need to set up your projector in different settings and work with varying throw differences, do not get a short-throw projector.
+The limited options will probably be more of a frustration than convenience in that situation.